weighta/CipherCraft/README.md

 # CipherCraft
-Use modern cryptography techniques to experiment with sentences, data, and more!
+Use modern cryptography for sentences and data!

 Polynomial and Finite Field calculator